Title: Space Fruit Full Suite

 Size: 30″ x 40″

 Edition: Edition of 150, 1 PP, signed and numbered in felt pen.
+There are 30 on 4-ply Lenox Museum Board numbered in Roman numerals, signed and numbered in felt pen.
 Portfolio of 6.

 Space Fruit Full Suite by Andy Warhol

 Space Fruit Full Suite exemplifies Warhol’s modern approach to the still life genre.
 With its bright colors of green and pink, Warhol demonstrates more interest in the drawing’s vibrancy than its realism.
 His use of shadow and detailed lines on the pears gives the fruit more of a realistic quality as they become more 3-Dimensional.
 With the help of a printer, Rubert Jasen Smith, Warhol was able to complete his Space Fruit series in 1979.

 Warhol’s series of Space Fruit is a perfect example of Warhol taking well-known subject matter and putting a pop art spin on them.
 Still life compositions are essentially choreographed as the artist places the objects and light exactly as he or she wishes.
 This manipulation is what this series has in common with his Flowers and Skulls series.